xdmushui/partner-center-sdk/develop/create-an-order.md

 - Partner Center

-For information about what is currently available to sell, see [Partner offers in the Cloud Solution Provider program](/partner-center/csp-offers).
+For info about what is currently available to sell, see [Partner offers in the Cloud Solution Provider program](/partner-center/csp-offers).

 ## Prerequisites